questdb/net-questdb-client/docs/ingestion.md

 This buffer can be controlled using the ```init_buf_size``` and ```max_buf_size``` parameters.

 Here is how to build a buffer of rows ready to be sent to QuestDB.

+> [!WARNING]
+> The senders are **not** thread safe, since they manage an internal buffer.
+If you wish to send data in parallel,
+> you should construct multiple senders and use non-blocking I/O to submit to QuestDB.

 ### Specify the table